pubky/pubky-nexus/docs/decentralization.md

 ### `external_hs_pk_blacklist` — HS public-key blacklist

-> List of third-party HS PKs from which new events are not being indexed, for as long
+> Configured in `[stack.net]`.
+List of third-party HS PKs from which new events
-> as they are on this list.
-Consulted when indexing third-party HSs, and also checked
+> are not being indexed, for as long as they are on this list.
+Consulted when
-> when ingesting new users (e.g. via the Nexus REST API).
+> indexing third-party HSs, and also checked when ingesting new users (e.g. via
+> the Nexus REST API).

 Each entry is parsed as a `PubkyId` at deserialize time, so an invalid pubky in the list fails config load rather than being silently ignored